 If your company or business is interested in participating in the 2018 Corporate Challenge, please send us a message using the form on our “Contact Us” page.

 The Batting for Change XI

 The Batting for Change XI is a wandering cricket team made up of current and former first-class cricketers, celebrities, and other supporters who play T20 exhibition matches against Australian schools and clubs.
 The Batting for Change XI raises funds for Batting for Change programs as well as building valuable awareness of the importance of women’s education in the developing world.
-Most recently, the BFCXI visited Barker College on Sydney’s North Shore for the second annual BFC XI match, raising $20,000 for projects in Sri Lanka with the generous assistance of Harvey Norman and YourTutor.
+In summer 2018, BFC hosted to BFC XI matches at Barker College and The King’s School, Parramatta.
 Please contact email@example.com to learn more.